sivanich9/20-Credit-EEG/README.md

 5. exp_amplitude_and_psd.m
 6. exp_adding_labels_for_classification.m

+Instead of doing average of all electrodes, we can select particular electrodes and average them.
+We implemented the same but because of GPU issues, we are not able to run files.
+If you want to run those files also, follow the above order till exp_reject_components.m(including this file) and then run

+7. exp_combinations_electrodes_psd.m
+8. exp_adding_labels_combinations_for_classification.m

 Later save the workspace.
 Workspaces are in https://drive.google.com/drive/folders/1QfRXZdpKXPldAwgzWF75BLz99X3y3tsM?usp=sharing

 Add these workspaces files in /OSF storage/MATLAB scripts/ when running in matlab.